FreeCAD/FreeCAD-documentation/wiki/Download.md

 FreeCAD\'s development is active.

--   For Linux users, check out the development [AppImage](AppImage.md).
--   For MacOS and Windows development builds and development source code, see the [weekly builds](https   *//github.com/FreeCAD/FreeCAD-AppImage/releases/tag/weekly-builds) page.
+-   For development builds and development source code, see the [weekly builds](https   *//github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds) page.
 -   To compile the latest source code, see [compiling](Compiling.md).

 ## Additional modules and macros